NuGet/NuGet.Client/docs/workflow.md

 ### Branching strategy

 The active development branch in our repo is `dev`.
-What we ship comes from the `release-majorminorx` branches.
+What we ship comes from the `release-major.minor.x` branches.

 ### Solution and project folder structure and naming

 The NuGet.Client repo currently has only one solution file named `NuGet.sln`.
 We do not want/need to have more than one solution file.
 If deemed necessary by the team, we can consider solution filters at a future point.

-Every project in the NuGet.Client repo should be PackageReference based and if possible (read this as not .NET Framework WPF), an SDK based one.
+- Every project in the NuGet.Client repo should be [PackageReference-based](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files) based and if possible (read this as not .NET Framework WPF), an [SDK-based](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk) one.
-The production source code is under the `src` folder.
+- The production source code is under the `src` folder.
-The test source code is under the `test` folder.
+- The test source code is under the `test` folder.
-The files affecting build are located under the `build` folder.
+- The files affecting build are located under the `build` folder.
-The powershell files that are not part of the `Package Manager Console` are located under the `scripts` folder.
+- The PowerShell files that are not part of the `Package Manager Console` are located under the `scripts` folder.

 Follow the existing pattern for new project files (for example, if NuGet.Commands imports common.props at some point, so should NuGet.MyNewProject).
 Test projects have a different convention for the build customization files they import, so be mindful of that.

 ### Project naming pattern